sublimelsp/LSP-Tinymist/README.md

 ## Installation

 Install the [Typst](https://packages.sublimetext.io/packages/Typst/) package for syntax highlighting, and the [LSP](https://packages.sublimetext.io/packages/LSP/) and LSP-Tinymist packages from Package Control.
-The language server executable is downloaded and updated automatically when you open a Typst file.
+The language server executable is downloaded automatically when you open a Typst file and it is updated with new releases of this package.

 ## Configuration

-Some configuration options are available using the *Preferences: LSP-Tinymist Settings* command from the command palette.
+Some configuration options are available in the package settings which can be opened using the *Preferences: LSP-Tinymist Settings* command from the command palette.

 ## Working with Multiple-Files Projects